bintangsonda/Ride-Sharing-Ordering-Web-Apps/README.md

 ![image](https://user-images.githubusercontent.com/71108329/165077662-6500d85c-4c49-46a5-a389-f4c07b943331.png)
 I create 4 table only to manage ordering system

-The code run properly from the landing page untill the transaction history, we can see from the landing page you can choose wheter you are the Driver or the User
+The code run properly from the landing page untill the transaction history, got to the file "LANDING PAGE.html" first to run all the code. we can see from the landing page you can choose wheter you are the Driver or the User
 ![image](https://user-images.githubusercontent.com/71108329/165055390-64972e1f-40e7-44d2-8c01-ac64a319e943.png)

 lets assume we are the user click the user logo, then just sign up or login to start ordering